TurtleShroom/RedcoatApparelMod_Update/itemlist.md

 Rimworld doesn't allow for pants or sleeves, so don't worry about those.

+It also uses the same side texture for both the left and right perspectives in game, so if there is anything with a specific side texture (such as bearskin or forage cap), it will get mirrored.
+There is nothing that can really be done about this so it's totally fine for it to look mirrored, pretend it got flipped or something ¯\\\_(ツ)\_/¯

 If you have any questions or doubts, ***don't be afraid to message me and ask***.
 I would much rather you take your time on this, and ask twice and draw once.

 # OnSkin tops